The House That Jack Built (Aretha Franklin song)

 "The House That Jack Built" is a song written by Bobby Lance and Fran Robbins, based on the British nursery rhyme and cumulative tale "This Is the House That Jack Built".
-It was first recorded by Thelma Jones and released on the Barry label in early 1968, but did not chart in the United States.
+It was first recorded by Thelma Jones and released on the Barry label in early 1968, but her version only peaked at #132 on the pop chart in the United States.
 Later that year, Aretha Franklin recorded the song, reaching No. 2 on the U.S. R&B chart and No. 6 on the Billboard Hot 100.

 Aretha Franklin recording

 American singer Aretha Franklin recorded the song later in 1968.
 Her version reached No. 2 on the U.S. R&B chart and No. 6 on the Billboard Hot 100.
-The single’s B-side, "I Say a Little Prayer", reached No. 3 on the U.S. R&B chart, No. 10 on the Billboard Hot 100, and No. 4 in the United Kingdom.
+The single's B-side, "I Say a Little Prayer", reached No. 3 on the U.S. R&B chart, No. 10 on the Billboard Hot 100, and No. 4 in the United Kingdom.